 The use of video in businesses has risen from 61% in 2016 to 87% in 2019 as it has quickly become a highly accessible and popular form of content with the increased use of high-speed internet and smartphone.

 But, let’s face it.
-The act of creating a professional-looking video and uploading them to blogs and corresponding social media pages is terrifying for freelance writers without the technical knowhow.
+The act of creating a professional-looking video and uploading them to blogs and corresponding social media pages is terrifying for freelance writers without the technical know-how.
 That’s why the smart ones turn to sites like PosterMyWall for help.
 It has thousands of ready-made video templates and stock videos that you can customize easily and download in HD or 4k quality.
 With unique embed codes for your designs readily available, adding videos to a blog is no hassle.
 With help like this, you can offer your skills to the clients you write for.

 You can do away with the complications of creating one from scratch by using an infographic template.
-Customize it with your own content and images, download and post on social media.
+Customize it with your own content and images, and download and post on social media.

 A screenshot is a digital image of the content of your computer or mobile screen.
-Screenshots are very easy to get – on Windows, just press the PrtSc button and paste on a blank canvas.
+Screenshots are very easy to get – on Windows, just press the PrtSc button and paste onto a blank canvas.
 Or use Windows Snipping Tool to get a snapshot of a selection on your screen.